Office of the Registrar

 Please submit your written appeal either by mail or electronically to:

-Consideration of the AppealUpon receipt of the written appeal, the Residency Appellate Officer or designee will review the appeal and may elect to contact and/or meet in person with the applicant to discuss the appeal.
-In-person meetings will happen at the sole discretion of the Residency Appellate Officer or designee.
+Consideration of the AppealUpon receipt of the written appeal, the Residency Appellate Officer or designee will review the appeal and may elect to contact the applicant in writing to request additional information.
+In-person meetings are not needed to make a determination.

 Written Appeal DecisionWritten decision letters will be sent to the applicant’s address of record with the University.